liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/11-architecture-of-liferay-screens-for-ios.markdown

 - Inspectable parameters for configuring the Screenlet's behavior.
 The initial state can be set in the Screenlet's data.
-- A reference to the Screenlet's view, based on the selected Theme.
+- A reference to the Screenlet's View, based on the selected Theme.
 To meet the Screenlet's requirements, all Themes must implement the `Data` interface.
 - Any number of methods for invoking Server operations.
 You can optionally